QubesOS/qubes-doc/privacy/i2p.md

 # Transparent ProxyVM #
 The currently available I2P-software is built to provide a simple http-proxy to route trafic through the network.
 This creates problems with software that can't handle proxies or handles them badly.
-A transparent proxy allows us to take all trafic and funnle it through the I2P-network to prevent information leakage.
+A transparent proxy allows us to take all trafic and funnel it through the I2P-network to prevent information leakage.
 Furthermore, a transparent proxy allows us to handle traffic to the I2P-network while also handling tor-traffic.

 # Theory of operation #